About Melanie and the Fellowship that Honors Her Memory

 • Direct representation.

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
-Each fall, interested law students will submit a proposal on how to improve access to justice in Southern Nevada or increase pro bono participation.
-Ideas can include identifying barriers to access to justice and ways to eliminate them and/or targeted initiatives to involve more volunteer attorneys in pro bono activities.
-Advisors are available to work with students on their chosen topic and help guide them toward new ideas.
-Finalists may be asked to present their ideas to the Selection Committee.
+Each fall, interested law students will submit an application demonstrating their passion for public interest law.
+Finalists may be asked to interview with the Selection Committee in February.
 The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of one Legal Aid staff member; one Legal Aid Center board member; one member of the Legal Aid Center Pro Bono Advisory Council; one representative of the William S. Boyd School of Law; one Justice of the Nevada Supreme Court or their designee; one representative of the Supreme Court Access to Justice Commission; and Ira Kushnir, Melanie’s father, or a family representative, if available.

-Through their proposal, the winning student will have demonstrated a commitment to public interest law and the capacity to carry on Melanie’s work in assisting those unable to afford the civil legal help they need.
-The Fellowship begins in May or at the end of the law school year.
-The Fellow will receive a $10,000 stipend for the summer to develop their idea at Legal Aid Center while working within the Pro Bono Department assisting with access to justice projects currently underway.
+The winning student will have demonstrated their commitment to public interest law and the capacity to carry on Melanie’s work in assisting those unable to afford the civil legal help they need.
+The Fellowship begins in May or at the end of the law school academic year.
+The Fellow will receive a $10,000 stipend for their summer at Legal Aid Center and work as part of the Pro Bono Project assisting with access to justice projects currently underway.

-In addition to the Fellowship, the Fellow will attend the State Bar of Nevada Annual Conference during the summer of their Fellowship and may present their winning idea and proposed implementation to the Board of Governors.
-While the full time employment of the Fellow will come to a close at the end of August, the Fellowship will officially conclude at the end of the year.
+In addition, the Fellow will attend the State Bar of Nevada Annual Conference during the summer of their Fellowship.
+While the full time employment of the Fellow will come to a close at the end of the summer, the Fellowship will officially conclude at the end of the year.
 During that time, the Fellow will be able to take advantage of judicial mentoring organized by the Eighth Judicial District Court in honor of Melanie.
 The Honorable Frank Sullivan will coordinate court observation and/or mentoring with the Fellow.
-The Fellow will also be invited to attend the Supreme Court Access to Justice Commission meeting during the fall to present their final work product
+The Fellow will also be invited to attend the Supreme Court Access to Justice Commission meeting during the fall to discuss their experience.
+Finally, the student will be a guest at the Annual Pro Bono Project Awards Luncheon, to be held in December of each year, before the Nevada Supreme Court, the judiciary, and the attorney community.

 Upon conclusion of the fellowship, the Fellow will be asked to participate as an ambassador in publicizing the availability of the fellowship during the following year.
 The Fellow may also be asked to serve as a mentor to the Fellow selected in the following year.